kashinak/kitchen-genie/README.md

   - Flash messages to alert the user that their input data is successful such as when they register, log in, log out and add recipes.
   - Flash messages to alert the user that their input data is unsuccessful such as when a user name or passwrod does not exist.
   - Dropdown menus to speed up and facilitate user data input experience.
+  - Used Font Awesome icon prefixes for better user experience and intuitive layout.

   ## Technologies Used